-The primary responsibilities of the section include firearm examination and serial number restoration.
+The primary responsibilities of the section include firearm examination and serial number restoration, and NIBIN entry.

 The section's duties include the recovery of latent prints from items of evidence submitted for processing and the comparison and identification of latent prints to known persons.